Network & Wifi

 - Egan Library Databases

 All housing locations have access to the UAS/UAS Guest wireless network.
 In addition, the new freshman dorm rooms have Ethernet ports in each room that provides a wired connection.
 Please be aware that the UAS wireless network signals can be interrupted if users broadcast personal network access points through their wireless devices.
-UAS Housing has provided residents information on their Wireless Devices Policy here.
-For more information from IT Service, refer to the following tab called Devices & the UAS Wireless Network above.
+UAS Housing has general information on their Internet page.
+For more information from IT Service, refer to Devices & the UAS Wireless Network below.

 IT Services needs the following information to adequately investigate wireless connectivity: